avigailvantu/UDM2021/class2/lab2.md

 * Important: Remember to save your project and locate your data in a place that is permanent before starting the project.

+### Replace empty values with 0's

+The FWZip field has missing values for zeros.
+To fix this issue you will need to create a new field, which will generate the NULL values and then replace NULL with 0's.

+#### a.
+Create a new field (new_fw) using this SQL query:
+CASE WHEN  "FWbyzip"  IS NULL
+THEN '0'
+ELSE  "FWbyzip"
+END

+#### b.
+In field calculator click “Update existing field” to update the column you just created (new_fw).
+Here you will replace the NULL values with 0.
+Write this SQL query:
+CASE WHEN  "new_fw"  IS NULL
+THEN 0
+ELSE  "new_fw"
+END

+a and b should create the "new_fw" column with 0 in cells with no fire works.

 #### 2. Field Calculator: Create a new field to express the % of illegal fireworks complaints.